 After initial optimization, the

 NQUEENS_ip_SETQUEEN function is still a bottleneck.
-Click the plus sign at the
+Click the arrow sign at the

 NQUEENS_ip_SETQUEEN function.
-You see that this function's execution was parallelized among four threads.
+You see that this function's execution was parallelized among fifteen threads.

 Select these threads in the grid, right-click and choose the Filter In by Selection context menu option.
 The Timeline pane below is updated to display data for the selected threads only.

 The Timeline pane for the sample application shows a large number of transitions between threads, which means that the threads spent noticeable time transferring execution to each other.
-If you uncheck the Transitions display option on the right, you see that workload balance is also poor since three of four threads were waiting for
+If you uncheck the Transitions display option on the right, you see that workload balance is also poor since many of the threads were waiting for

 Run the Locks and Waits analysis to understand what prevents the sample code from effective thread concurrency and processor utilization.